 - water breaks at 36 weeks or earlier in pregnancy

 - chorioamnionitis (there is an infection in your uterus)

 - STD outbreak

-Unplanned emergency c-sections are just that, surgeries that are done in a true crisis.
-There was no planning or preparation, it was decided in a moment’s notice for the health and safety of mother and baby.
+Unplanned emergency C-sections are just that: surgeries done in a true crisis.
+There was no planning or preparation for the c-section; it was decided at a moment’s notice for the health and safety of mother and baby.

 Reasons for unplanned emergency c-sections are:

-- baby’s heart rate is rising or falling too high or too low that is considered safe
+- baby’s heart rate is rising or falling too high or too low that it is considered unsafe

 - the medical team can no longer find the baby’s heart rate with external or internal monitors